Find out how to analyse your cycling post-race data so you can train and perform better in the future.

 However, taking your finish time at face value is not always an accurate method of analysis.
 Unless it is the same race that you have done before with the same conditions, you will never be comparing apples with apples.
 There are dozens of variables that can significantly affect your time.

-You will have performed your fitness test 8 weeks before your event and used this information to plan your pacing strategy.
+You will have performed your fitness test 4-8 weeks before your race and used this information to plan your pacing strategy for your race.
 You can now use it to evaluate your results.
+Check planned values against actual values within Training Peaks over different parts of the race.
+You will need to take into account the nature of the course and the variables that may have affected your performance (positively or negatively).

 Analysis is by no means a perfect process because of the sheer number of variables involved.
 But using recent performance test data is always better than looking at race splits in isolation.